Wallpaper (magazine): Digital development

-Wallpaper.com covers breaking news across design, interior, art, architecture, fashion, travel, beauty, wellness and technology.
-It also publishes exclusive online features, interviews, galleries and a daily newsletter.
-According to the magazine's media pack, the website has on average over 1,700,000 unique users per month.
+Wallpaper.com publishes news, features, interviews, galleries and a daily newsletter.

-In August 2008, Wallpaper launched the Wallpaper* Selects website in collaboration with contemporary online art retailer Eyestorm.
-Wallpaper Selects sells a selection of limited-edition photographs from the Wallpaper archive, signed by the photographer.
+In August 2008, Wallpaper* launched the Wallpaper* Selects website with online retailer Eyestorm.
+Wallpaper* Selects sells limited-edition photographs from the Wallpaper* archive, signed by the photographer.

 In July 2011, the magazine launched an iPad edition.
-During the COVID-19 pandemic, the monthly magazine was made available as a free digital download.
+During the COVID-19 pandemic, the magazine was available as a free digital download.

-Since 2015, Wallpaper* has offered an e-commerce platform, the WallpaperSTORE*, offering the opportunity to purchase a carefully curated selection of the products seen on the pages of the magazine.
+In 2015, Wallpaper* launched the WallpaperSTORE*, an e-commerce platform selling products featured in the magazine.

 Special projects and milestones

 The annual Wallpaper* Design Awards were launched in January 2005.

-In 2007, to celebrate its 100th issue and reflect its multi-platform status, the logo's asterisk acquired a cursor in place of one of its arms.
-From 2007, the magazine invited selected guest editors from the world of art, design, architecture, and fashion to edit its October issue.
+In 2007, the logo's asterisk was redesigned with a cursor in place of one of its arms.
+Beginning that year, the magazine invited guest editors for its October issue.
 Guest editors have included Jeff Koons (2007), Zaha Hadid (2008), Karl Lagerfeld (2009), David Lynch (2010), Kraftwerk (2011), Ole Scheeren (2012), Elmgreen & Dragset (2013), Frank Gehry (2014), William Wegman (2015), Jenny Holzer (2019), Giorgio Armani (2022) and Yayoi Kusama (2023).

-From 2009, Wallpaper* released four annual special editions focused on the creative culture of the BRIC nations, 'Made in China' (June 2009), 'Born in Brazil' (June 2010), 'Reborn in India' (June 2011) and 'Reigning in Russia' (November 2012).
+From 2009 to 2012, Wallpaper* released special editions focused on the BRIC nations: Made in China (June 2009), Born in Brazil (June 2010), Reborn in India (June 2011) and Reigning in Russia (November 2012).

-From 2010 to 2019, the Wallpaper* Handmade exhibition was held annually at the Milan Salone del Mobile, ushering in an era of collaboration between the magazine's editorial team, established manufacturers and emerging designers across a number of fields.
+From 2010 to 2019, the Wallpaper* Handmade exhibition was held annually at the Milan Salone del Mobile.

-In October 2015, Wallpaper* celebrated its 200th issue since starting its print edition in 1996.
-In 2017, Wallpaper* launched a Chinese-language edition of the magazine, published by Huasheng Media.
+Wallpaper* published its 200th issue in October 2015.
+In 2017, a Chinese-language edition launched, published by Huasheng Media.

-In 2024, Wallpaper* partnered with Rolex to publish the official history of the Rolex Submariner, the first in an ongoing series of specialist publications about the watchmaker's iconic models.
+In 2024, Wallpaper* partnered with Rolex to publish a history of the Rolex Submariner.

 Controversies

-In September 2005, the magazine published an article about the Afrikaans Language Monument by Bronwyn Davies, an English-speaking South African, that described Afrikaans as "one of the world's ugliest languages."
+In September 2005, the magazine published an article about the Afrikaans Language Monument by Bronwyn Davies, an English-speaking South African, that described Afrikaans as "one of the world's ugliest languages".
 South African billionaire Johann Rupert (chairman of the Richemont Group), responded by withdrawing advertising for all Richemont Group brands, such as Cartier, Van Cleef & Arpels, Montblanc and Alfred Dunhill, from the magazine.